minprog/app-studio/info/10 Syllabus.md

 You can get help from the TA's during weekly sessions, and you are encouraged to ask questions on [Slack](https://minprog.slack.com/).
 Your fellow students are supposed to help you out there, and our TA's will also monitor the `appstudio` channel.

-## Grades

 Other than that, you will meet with a course assistant to discuss each milestone, and that is where you'll get detailed feedback on the products you deliver.
 Often, these sessions will result in some extra work.

+## Grades

-A student must ordinarily meet all milestone deadlines in order to be eligible for a passing grade unless granted an exception in writing by the course's lecturer.
+A student must ordinarily meet all deadlines in order to be eligible for a passing grade unless granted an exception in writing by the course's instructor.
+Your final grade will be based on your performance on the course's projects.

-Each project's proposal, design doc, style guide, and code reviews are evaluated primarily along axes of clarity and thoroughness.
+Each project's proposal, design doc and style guide are evaluated primarily along axes of clarity and thoroughness.
 Each project's beta is evaluated primarily along axes of scope, design, and style.
 Each project's release is evaluated primarily along axes of scope, correctness, design, and style.
 Axes' weights may vary by project.

 The course is not graded on a curve.
 The course does not have pre-determined cutoffs for final grades.
 Scores on projects' milestones may be normalized across graders at term's end.
-Each student's final grade is individually determined after input from the teaching fellows.
-Prior experience, remarkable effort, and upward trending may be considered.

-Partners ordinarily receive the same grade at the end of the course, except in cases where one partner's contributions to projects fall short of expectations.

-Your final grade will be based on your performance on the courseʼs projects.
-Projects will be evaluated along the axes of scope, correctness, design, and style, with the axes generally weighted in that same order.

-A student must ordinarily meet all deadlines in order to be eligible for a passing grade unless granted an exception in writing by the course's instructor.

-Each oral or written deliverable in the course is evaluated primarily along axes of clarity and thoroughness.
-Each programming assignment is evaluated primarily along axes of scope, design, and style.
-Axes' weights may vary by deliverable.

-The course is not graded on a curve.
-The course does not have pre-determined cutoffs for final grades.
-Scores on deliverables may be normalized across graders at term's end.
 Each student's final grade is individually determined after input from the teaching staff.
 Prior experience, remarkable effort, and upward trending may be considered.

-Teammates ordinarily receive the same grade at the end of the course, except in cases where one partner's contributions to projects fall short of expectations.
+### Design

 * Class participation	10%
 * Mobile observation study	15%